 - Liwei Zhang - Chinese Academy of Sciences, China

-For many years, 3D imaging techniques have been applied for material characterization.
-The last decade, several advanced imaging techniques have been developing at a high speed both on the hardware and the software side.
-Because of this development and their added value, they are intensively used to study porous media for their characterization as well as to study the various processes occurring inside porous media.
-For this mini-symposium we invite contributions that focus on advancements in 3D imaging techniques or 3D analysis software to study porous media as well as contributions that integrate these new developments in experiments and real case-studies.
+In the last decades, multi-scale 2D/3D/4D imaging techniques have developed rapidly and become increasingly appliable in porous material characterization.
+Many advanced imaging techniques, such as X-ray Computed Tomography (XCT), Electron Microscope Tomography (EMT), Laser Scanning Microscopy (LSM), Magnetic Resonance Imaging (MRI) and Scanning Transmission X-ray Microscopy (STXM), have been developing at a high speed both on the hardware and the software side.
+Furthermore, the increasing utilisation and development of synchrotron, neutron and muon sources have provided excellent opportunities to advance the imaging techniques.
+Because of the development and their added value, they are intensively used to study porous media for their characterisation and quantification as well as to study the various dynamic processes occurring inside porous media, providing unique perspectives in porous materials studies.
+For this mini-symposium we invite contributions that focus on advancements in 2D, 3D and 4D imaging techniques or imaging analysis software to study porous media as well as contributions that integrate these new developments in experiments and real case-studies.

 (MS11) Microfluidics and nanofluidics in porous systems